minimuutti/minimuutti.github.io/en/index.md

 [**Treat dispensers**](/en/treat-dispensers/) –category contains treat dispenser and puzzle feeder reviews and also some recommendations about the treats suitable for different toys.

-[**Tricks**](/en/tricks/) –category contais all the tricks and cues Miki knows by now and also something that we are working with right now.
+[**Tricks**](/en/tricks/) –category contains all the tricks and cues Miki knows by now and also something that we are working with right now.

 [**Blog**](/en/blog) contains blog posts and other articles I want to share with you.

 [**Info**](/en/info/) –site contains list of the latest updates and contact information.

 If you find this site useful and you want to support me, you can donate free amount via Paypal - the link is located on the [**Info**](/en/info/) -site.
-Alternatively you can send bitcoins to the adress shown on the [**Info**](/en/info/) –site.
+Alternatively you can send bitcoins to the address shown on the [**Info**](/en/info/) –site.

 This site also contains my favourite photographs about [**Miki**](/en/photography/pictures-of-miki/), beautiful [**Finnish nature**](/en/photography/finnish-nature/) through the four seasons and [**Other things**](/en/photography/abstract-other).

 ### First about Miki and something about me too

-Miki (means small in inuite language) was born on August 2012.
+Miki (means small in Inuit language) was born on August 2012.
 He is a mixed-breed dog.
 Miki’s mother is an Alaskan Malamute and his father is a Finnish Lapphund, so that’s why we call Miki a minimute.
 In his heart, he is 100% malamute.
 Miki’s litter had 8 puppies and he was the puppy number one.
 He was always the first to eat, he was the first that came to greed us when we first met the dogs and we were told that Miki used to eat his parents foods as well.

 Alaskan Malamutes have been bred to pull heavy sledges in harsh conditions without getting tired.
 Malamutes are one of the smartest dog breeds and they are very clever as well.